hexagon-geo-surv/json/docs/mkdocs/docs/integration/package_managers.md

 ## Buckaroo

 If you are using [Buckaroo](https://buckaroo.pm), you can install this library's module with `buckaroo add github.com/buckaroo-pm/nlohmann-json`.
-Please file issues [here](https://github.com/buckaroo-pm/nlohmann-json).
 There is a demo repo [here](https://github.com/njlr/buckaroo-nholmann-json-example).

+!!! warning

+    The module is outdated as the respective [repository](https://github.com/buckaroo-pm/nlohmann-json) has not been updated in years.

 ## vcpkg